 WHERE TO STAY IN ISTANBUL?

 There are plenty of amazing options close to Istiklal Caddesi & Beyogly and you might be tempted to stay in that vibrant and modern side of the city, with all the bars, clubs and restaurants.

-But for me, it was more important to stay close to the key touristic attractions that are Haghia Sofia and the Topkapi Palace, to be able to reach there early morning.
-We stayed in the hotel Ibrahim Pasha, a boutique hotel perfectly located a few minutes’ walk from Hagia Sofia and the Blue Mosque.
+But for me it was more important to stay close to the key touristic attractions that are Hagia Sophia and the Topkapi Palace, to be able to reach there early morning.
+We stayed at Ibrahim Pasha, a boutique hotel perfectly located a few minutes’ walk from Hagia Sofia and the Blue Mosque.

 The hotel is warm and cozy, with friendly staff welcoming you and giving you detailed recommendations on what to see, where to eat and how to move around.
 Breakfast was simple, fresh, locally made and of course delicious!
 The hotel also has a rooftop which is probably one of the best possible views of the Blue Mosque.
 Of course, the proximity to the mosque also means you will be awakened by the call to prayer every day around 5 am.
 Sorry, you can’t have it all!
 One thing though, if you are interested to book a room in Ibrahim Pasha, double-check the size of the room.
 Although it was super cozy, our bedroom was much smaller than we expected.